0ahz/bs-console-qrcode/README.md

 # bs-console-qrcode

-A [BrowserSync](http://www.browsersync.io/) plugin displays the access URL in the console via QR code
+A [BrowserSync](http://www.browsersync.io/) plugin displays the access URL in the console ( terminal and browser ) via QR code

 ## Install